 Ashwagandha is generally considered safe for most people.
 However, it may cause drowsiness during the day if taken in high doses.
 Individuals with thyroid disorders or autoimmune conditions should consult a healthcare provider before using ashwagandha.

 However, supplements alone are not a cure-all.
 Pairing them with good sleep hygiene practices can further enhance their effectiveness.
 Sticking to a consistent bedtime routine, reducing screen exposure before bed, keeping the bedroom cool and dark, and using an eye mask or blackout curtains can all contribute to better sleep.
-Avoiding caffeine in the afternoon and practicing relaxation techniques such as meditation or deep breathing can also support a more restful night.
+Avoiding caffeine in the afternoon and practising relaxation techniques such as meditation or deep breathing can also support a more restful night.